Online Retail Sales Training

 Training means change.
 It means being held accountable.
 It means doing something in a new way where you might fail.
 And for that reason, many employees fear they won't be successful at it and therefore fear being fired.

-And many retailers won't schedule the followup to make sure the sales employees know exactly how they can improvise and where they must follow the plan.
+Many retailers won't schedule the follow-up to ensure the sales employees know exactly how to improvise and where to follow the plan.

 Those retailers are doomed to failure.
 The old saw is still true: Those who fail to plan, plan to fail.